 'Taking the Mickey'

 'The Mickey,' represents the unconscious egoic identification we all have with our own point of view.
 There is an inherent 'problem' with 'point of view' because it is limited and therefore necessarily set against all others.
-Therefore, every point of view and every thing has a 'Micky' that needs to be taken out.
+Therefore, every point of view and everything has a 'Micky' that needs to be taken out.
 To recognize the 'Mick' or to 'take the Mickey out,' demands a recognition of other points of view than our own; how else could it be?
-Other points of view are literally recognized only in relation our own and thus involve an acknowledgement of that which is beyond the ends of our universe (our own world).
-This recognition of our own limitation as well as the others, makes our own serious point of view a relative and laughing matter; and to see the 'Mick' needs humor and humor is the result of such acknowledgement.
+Other points of view are recognized only in relation to our own and thus involve an acknowledgment of that which is beyond the ends of our universe (our own world).
+This recognition of our own limitations as well as the others makes our own serious point of view a relative and laughing matter; and to see the 'Mick' needs humor and humor is the result of such acknowledgment.
 The practice 'of taking out the Mickey' does not keep us from hypocrisy, but it keeps us from being 'unconscious' hypocrites;

 after all, we all got the Mickey . . .

-So, it seems to me the question is not whether we are hypocrites or not; we all most certainly are; the difference is whether a person is conscious of being a hypocrite or not . . . and this is the distinction between a raving fundamentalist and a laughing man.
-To realize ourself and every one of us as an actor or a ‘hypocrite (the Greek word for 'actor' is 'hypocrite'),’ is to become paradoxically conscious of unknowable Reality and our own limitations.
-Our ignorance is the necessary ground for any knowledge or understanding . . . which provides the ability to discriminate between shit and shinola or what is true and what is false.
+So, it seems to me the question is not whether we are hypocrites or not; we all most certainly are; the difference is whether we are conscious of being a hypocrite or not . . . and this is the distinction between a raving fundamentalist and a laughing man.
+To realize ourselves and every one of us as an actor or a ‘hypocrite (the Greek word for 'actor' is 'hypocrite'),’ is to become paradoxically conscious of unknowable Reality and our own limitations.
+Our ignorance is the necessary ground for any knowledge or understanding . . . which provides the ability to discriminate between shit and Shinola or what is true and what is false.

 In the words of Carl Jung, "Whatever we are unconscious of, happens to us outwardly as fate."
-If we wish to 'grow up.' become human and responsible, we must start by becoming aware of our own ignorance, faults, limitations and hypocrisies and this is what 'taking the mickey,'
+If we wish to 'grow up.' and become human and responsible, we must start by becoming aware of our own ignorance, faults, limitations, and hypocrisies and this is what 'taking the mickey,'

 out of someone and ourselves is meant to do.